WairimuMW/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: deletes my_first_directory
 10-back: changes the current working directory to the previous one
 11-lists: lists all files in the current, parent and boot directories in long format
+12-file_type: prints the type of the file iamafile